-All students (except special students) are expected to be making academic progress which will allow them to complete their courses of study within a reasonable time.
-All students are expected to maintain a minimum Grade Point Average of 1.70 the first semester.
-For each succeeding semester, the student must maintain the following cumulative grade point averages: 1.80 second semester, 1.90 third semester, 2.0 all succeeding semesters.
-Students who fail to maintain these minimum grade point averages will be placed on academic warning.
-If the Grade Point Average is not improved, the student will be placed on academic probation for a semester.
+All students are expected to maintain a minimum Grade Point Average of 1.70 the first semester (Freshman).
+For all succeeding semesters, students must maintain a minimum cumulative Grade Point Average of 2.0.
+Students who fail to maintain the minimum cumulative Grade Point Average will be placed on academic probation: limited semester enrollment (no more than 13 hours) and required to pass IDIS 1330 Strategies for Success.
 Failure to improve the Grade Point Average following academic probation may result in academic suspension.
 The Academic Dean will make this decision based on the current performance of the student.
 Any appeal of academic suspension will be referred to the Academic Affairs Committee of the University.
 NOTE: Any student whose semester Grade Point Average falls below academic standards (while his/her Cumulative GPA remains within standards) will be warned by letter that failure to improve grades may result in substandard Cumulative GPA and formal notification on transcript of academic restrictions.